dOpensource/app_swift/terraform/README.md

-Please note that Appswift & Cepestral have to be installed manually after your asterisk build is up and running.
+Please note that Appswift & Cepstral have to be installed manually after your asterisk build is up and running.